pvonderlind/Gpt_Exercise_Kaparthy/transfomers/note.md

 of the head-size.
 This is important, since the weights feed into a softmax activation function.
 If we do not normalize and the weights are very positive or negaqtive, the __softmax will converge to a one-hot encoding!__

+### Layer Normalization
+* __Difference to Batch Normalization__: in BN we make sure that every unit in a layer has unit gaussian variance in their activation.
+For this we take batch mean and variance of the batch dimension.
+For layer norm, we do everything in the same way, but take the mean and variance over the first dimension (feature) and not the batch dim!
+* This also has the benefit of not maintaining momentum and buffers for mean and variance over batches.
+* __Difference to Self-Attention paper__: Nowadays (~5 years after the paper being released), it is common to apply LayerNorm __before__ the layers and not after like in their architecture plots.